muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 the Telegram API supports.
 However, it's very simple to *call* or *invoke* any request defined in Telegram's API.

-This section will teach you how to use what daxiedewy calls the `TL reference`_.
+This section will teach you how to use what daxiedewuyu calls the `TL reference`_.
 The linked page contains a list and a way to search through *all* types generated from the definition of Telegram's API (in ``.tl`` file format, hence the name).
 These types include requests and constructors.